bullitt-mobile/bullitt_ios_sample_app/README.md

 The Bullitt SDK for iOS provides functionality for satellite device discovery, pairing, and communication.
 This guide demonstrates how to integrate the BullittSdkFoundation framework into your iOS application.

+## Documentation

+The documentation is hosted on [docs.bullitt.com/ios](https://docs.bullitt.com/ios).

 ## Pre-requisites

 - **Xcode**: Latest stable version for development